keshavg45/Course-Management-Platform/README.md

 - A short video is linked below showing the working of the application:
     - Video: https://drive.google.com/file/d/1if6eQo52HF4vMVOQbBnF5Bj9e0hphmW3/view?usp=sharing
-    - Please watch the video in 1080p if possible
+    - Please watch the video in 1080p if possible.